-Scientific novelty and practical value of the obtained results concern the problem of analyzing and forecasting the details of the emergence and development of a new currency for a consumer.
-Currently, the electronic cryptographic currency is replacing the traditional money emitted by the state.
-This payment tool is already gaining momentum in use in the developed countries of the world [1].
+Scientific novelty and practical value of the obtained results concern the problem of analyzing and forecasting the details of the emergence and development of a new currency for consumer.
+The electronic cryptographic currency is replacing the traditional money emitted by the state.
+This payment tool is already gaining momentum in use in the developed countries of the world.